FBoucher/Not-a-Dog-Workshop/workshop-prerequisites.md

     dotnet --version

-If you have a version equal or greater to 2.1 your are fine.
+If you have a version equal or greater to 2.1 you are fine.
 Otherwise we invite you to download a more recent version.
 In a web browser, navigate to [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download?WT.mc_id=tohack-github-frbouche).
 Select your OS between Windows, Linux, or MacOS and click the button Download .NET Core SDK

 ![dotnetcore][dotnetcore]

-Once the installer is downloaded follow the instruction in run it.
-When the install is complete re-execute the comment to validate that you have a version equal or greater to 2.1
+Once the installer is downloaded follow the instructions to run it.
+When the installation is complete re-execute the command to validate that you have a version equal or greater to 2.1

 # The Tools